Royston-Soh/dow-GARCH/README.md

 ![](https://github.com/Royston-Soh/dow-GARCH/blob/main/pic/14%20plot.jpg)

 ## Model accuracy
-Based on the lower error measures below as compared to [Facebook Prophet Model](https://github.com/Royston-Soh/dow-facebook-prophet), we conclude that GARCH model which takes into consideration the volatility of error variance is more accurate in predicting the Dow Jones Industrial Index.
+When comparing the error measures below, we conclude that GARCH model which takes into consideration the volatility of error variance is more accurate in predicting the Dow Jones Industrial Index.
+It has a lower error measure as compared to the [Facebook Prophet Model](https://github.com/Royston-Soh/dow-facebook-prophet).
 ```bash
 round(accuracy(predicted,actuals),2)
 ```